-In addition, psychological support should be offered to all women at the maternity hospital and in post-partum period.
+In addition, psychological support should be offered to all women concerned at the maternity hospital and in postpartum period.
 See Chapter 4, Section 4.11.2.

 11.2.2 Upon discharge

-– Schedule an appointment for the postnatal visit (Section 11.3).
+– Schedule an appointment for the postnatal consultation (Section 11.3).

 – Verify that information and advice were given.